 - Moisten your hands in the water bowl, shaking off any excess water.
 Take a small ball of sushi rice (25g) and place on the palm of your hand.
 Using a firm but gentle squeeze, mould into an oval-shaped rice ball.

 - Wrap the nori around the rice with the shiny side of the nori facing out.
 Use a spare rice grain to seal the end of the nori.
 The nori should be higher than the rice to allow room for the topping.

 - Using your finger, smear a thin line of wasabi on the top of the rice (this is optional).

 - Place your preferred topping on top of the rice so that it sits slightly above the level of the nori.

 - Serve on a plate with Fused Soy Sauce, wasabi and pickled ginger.

 Gunkan translates as ‘Japanese warship sushi’ because the shape and appearance of this particular type of sushi resemble a Japanese warship.
 It is most often decorated with different types of fish eggs.
 I think this is the most visually impressive sushi roll with the least rolling effort and skill required.
 I usually make this type of sushi roll to use up rice and seaweed leftover from making the other sushi rolls.
-TIP Use the damp cloth to remove excess water or lose rice grains from your hands.
+TIP Use the damp cloth to remove excess water or loose rice grains from your hands.

 Tried this recipe?Let us know how it was!